 Proverbs 31:16 (NKJV)

 Shortly before my first marriage ended, God led me to Proverbs 31.
 He breathed on the words there, and they came alive to me.
 One minute I was perfectly fine and the next, I was sobbing uncontrollably while my babies napped peacefully beside me!
 In that moment, I felt some unspoken promise from God ministering to the deep places within me.
 (Little did I know how much I was going to need it!)

 Ever since, God has continued to bring me back to that passage during different seasons of my life.
 It’s like He uses it as a road map to show me where I’m going.
 Certain verses stick out more to me at certain times.

 The 16th verse never really struck me as anything important until almost a year after starting this blog.
 I used a different name for it at the time–a Life so Sweet.
 It was an okay name, but it felt like something was missing.
 Like that wasn’t really the name of my blog.
 Still I had no idea what to change the name to or if I even should.
 Then while studying intensely in Proverbs 31 (writing the devotional series, Heart of a Woman), this verse clicked in a deeper way for me.

 Without going into the meaning of every original Hebrew word, I’ll give you the abridged version.
 When it says “she considers” the field, it actually means she’s fixing her thought on the field to obtain it.

 And the “field” isn’t just some piece of ground.
-This is her domain and her battlefield where she wages war against the enemy.
+This is her domain.
+This word can also mean battlefield.
+Picture her suiting up to wage war against the enemy.
 Another description says, “a pasture where sheep are fed.”